ericXin95616/ECS150_Project2/REPORT.md

       + set signal handler to *SIG_IGN*, which is signal ignore.
   + *VTALRM_handler*:
     + handle the timer interrupt by the handler that simulate *uthread_yield*.

+### Test Files
+  + Create a thread and call an infinite loop, *preempt* should work.
+  + If *preempt* is not working, the thread will not run, because no interrupt.
+  + If *preempt* works fine, print "Preemption is working."
+  + and exit with status EXIT_SUCCESS.